kubernetes/node-problem-detector/README.md

 Or alternatively, to install node-problem-detector manually:

-* Edit [node-problem-detector.yaml](deployment/node-problem-detector.yaml) to fit your environment.
+1. Edit [node-problem-detector.yaml](deployment/node-problem-detector.yaml) to fit your environment.
 Set `log` volume to your system log directory (used by SystemLogMonitor).
+You can use a ConfigMap to overwrite the `config` directory inside the pod.
 For Kubernetes versions older than 1.9, use [node-problem-detector-old.yaml](deployment/node-problem-detector-old.yaml).

+2. Edit [node-problem-detector-config.yaml](deployment/node-problem-detector-config.yaml) to configure node-problem-detector.

-* If needed, you can use a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) to overwrite the `config` directory inside the pod.
-Edit [node-problem-detector-config.yaml](deployment/node-problem-detector-config.yaml) as required and create the `ConfigMap` with `kubectl create -f node-problem-detector-config.yaml`.
+3. Create the ConfigMap with `kubectl create -f node-problem-detector-config.yaml`.

-* Create the DaemonSet with `kubectl create -f node-problem-detector.yaml`.
+3. Create the DaemonSet with `kubectl create -f node-problem-detector.yaml`.

 ## Start Standalone